How to remove ransomware

 Mac ransomware might become a more frequent phenomenonMac ransomware might become a more frequent phenomenon.

 Apple users are said to have a certain advantage over Windows OS owners.
-For a long time, the term “Mac ransomware” only brought a surprised look if not a smile on users faces.
+For a long time, the term “Mac ransomware” only brought a surprised look if not a smile on users' faces.
 However, crypto-malware designed for Mac OS systems is no longer a fantasy.
 Mac OS-based file-encrypting threats target devices in the disguise of rogue applications or corrupted app updates.
 Indeed, such cases are significantly lower than the number of Windows-based file-encrypting threats.

 Therefore, it is crucial to be aware of prevention measures.
 The same crypto-malware methods apply in terminating the malware on Mac OS systems as well.
 You will find explicit reviews of applications that might be effective in eliminating ransomware on Apple devices.
 In addition, there are also free tools that solely focus on detecting file-encrypting activities.
-Having such tool on the device might strengthen the overall immunity of the device.
+Having such a tool on the device might strengthen the overall immunity of the device.

 Protect yourself from ransomware infections